 Ontological Conditions for Emergence (Abstract) (2002) - Abstract of an essay read at the Conference Levels of Reality organized by Mitteleuropa Foundation.

-Essays published in Logic and Logical Philosophy (Serch Perzanowski):
+Essays published in Logic and Logical Philosophy (Serch by Author Perzanowski):